erodenas/rodenas_work/README.md

 	- Contains “Word”.
 	- Has prefix or suffix.

-# 3 Configuration <a name="paragraph2"></a>
-There will be an administration panel available for the user, so as to configure the different context brokers the user may want to add and their entities.
-## 3.1 Configuring Context Broker <a name="subparagraph7"></a>
-When the user wants add a new Context Broker, the “Add Context Broker” option at the left part of the illustration x, should be clicked.
-A configuration page will be opened where the user should introduce the desired name for that particular Context Broker, the URL where the data is available and the number of the chosen port.
-When that configuration is settled the user should check the status of that Context Broker and ensure that the configuration provided is valid and ready to go.
-After the initial configuration of the Context Broker is cleared, it will appear in the list of available Context Brokers, shown in the left part of the illustration x.
-## 3.1.1 Services <a name="subsubparagraph2"></a>
-The information of a Context Broker can be organized and divided in what is called “Services”.
-With this, the information can be encapsulated in different groups and access to them has to be granted.
-The aim of this tool, that is optional, is to increase the security of the CB data, by dividing it in groups and only grant access to specific users.
-A user may have access to one service but not to the rest.
-Therefore, the user has the option of adding a service if necessary.
-If the user has access to one or several services, they can be added, edited and eliminated.
-In order to add a new service to a Context Broker, the user should click the “Add Service” option, shown at the bottom of the illustration x.
-The user will need to configure the name of the service and the service path, at the right part of the service list, the user will find the edit and eliminate options, in case they want to modify the initial configuration that was given.
-## 3.2 Historical Data Tools <a name="subparagraph8"></a>
-The use of the historical data is completely optional.
-If the user does not wish to use it, is configuration is avoidable with any impact to the rest of the Enabler.
-The historical data has available two tools that must be configured for each of the Context Brokers as they work together, if any of the tools is not available, the configuration and exportation of the historical data will not be possible.
-The first of this two tools is Cygnus.
-It acts as a connector between the CB’s information that the sensors produce and the MongoDB database that will storage that information.
-Basically, Cygnus storages the information the CB produces and creates the historical data for the database.
-More information can be found at this [link](https://fiware-cygnus.readthedocs.io/en/latest/).
-The second tool is STH-Comet.
-In essence, this tool retrieves the historical data created by Cygnus from the database and allows the user to work with it in forms of tables or graphics.
-Furthermore, it can be exported to a CSV file.
-If needed, the user can find more information [here](https://fiware-sth-comet.readthedocs.io/en/latest/).
-In conclusion, if the user wants to use the historical data, Cygnus and STH-Comet must be configured for each of the Context Brokers.
-The user should introduce the desired URL and the chosen port for each of the tools and check the availability for them.
-If any of the tools is not available, the configuration and exportation of the historical data will not be possible.
 # 4 Historical data <a name="paragraph3"></a>
 When selecting a sensor there might be a “Show historical data” option available in the pop-up as shown in illustration x.
 In order for this option to appear, the Context Broker that provides information for that selected sensed has had to be integrated with the historical data tools aforementioned.
 IMAGEN